kraftaa/kraftaa.github.io/_posts/2026-02-11-introducing-rustream.md

   type: filesystem
 ```

-Under the hood, we're using the official [Apache Iceberg Rust crate](https://crates.io/crates/iceberg) (v0.8) with its `MemoryCatalog` for filesystem-based catalogs, and optional AWS Glue catalog support for Athena users.
+Under the hood, I'm using the official [Apache Iceberg Rust crate](https://crates.io/crates/iceberg) (v0.8) with its `MemoryCatalog` for filesystem-based catalogs, and optional AWS Glue catalog support for Athena users.

 ## Installation